bibi21000/jmx2munin/README.md

     sudo ./install.sh

+Update configuration in /etc/munin/plugin-conf.d/cassandra2

+    [cassandra2_db_*]
+    env.url service:jmx:rmi:///jndi/rmi://127.0.0.1:7199/jmxrmi
+    env.query org.apache.cassandra.db:*
+    env.ttl 60
+    [cassandra2_int_*]
+    env.url service:jmx:rmi:///jndi/rmi://127.0.0.1:7199/jmxrmi
+    env.query org.apache.cassandra.internal:*
+    env.ttl 60
+    [cassandra2_jvm_*]
+    env.url service:jmx:rmi:///jndi/rmi://127.0.0.1:7199/jmxrmi
+    env.query java.lang:*
+    env.ttl 60
+    [cassandra2_met_*]
+    env.url service:jmx:rmi:///jndi/rmi://127.0.0.1:7199/jmxrmi
+    env.query org.apache.cassandra.metrics:*
+    env.ttl 60
+    [cassandra2_req_*]
+    env.url service:jmx:rmi:///jndi/rmi://127.0.0.1:7199/jmxrmi
+    env.query org.apache.cassandra.request:*
+    env.ttl 60

+You can also use a more generic configuration :

+    [cassandra2_*]
+    env.url service:jmx:rmi:///jndi/rmi://127.0.0.1:7199/jmxrmi
+    env.query org.apache.cassandra.*:*
+    env.ttl 60
+    [cassandra2_jvm_*]
+    env.url service:jmx:rmi:///jndi/rmi://127.0.0.1:7199/jmxrmi
+    env.query java.lang:*
+    env.ttl 60

+But keep in min that in this case, the full JMX datas (more thant 3MB) will be requested at a time.
+In the first example, all data will be downloaded but in 4 parts.

 Restart munin-node :

     sudo /etc/init.d/munin-node restart

-and wait ...
-Data should appears on your master after a while.
+and wait ... and wait ... and wait ...
+Data should appears on your master after a while (15 minutes).

-# Cassandra
+# Tomcat

-Add the following lines
+Go to /usr/share/munin/plugins/jmx2munin.cfg/tomcat6

+    cd /usr/share/munin/plugins/jmx2munin.cfg/tomcat6

+Install the default scripts :

+    sudo ./install.sh

+Update configuration in /etc/munin/plugin-conf.d/tomcat6

     [tomcat6_*]
     env.url service:jmx:rmi:///jndi/rmi://127.0.0.1:9012/jmxrmi
     env.query Catalina:*
-    env.ttl 30
+    env.ttl 60

     [tomcat6_jvm_*]
     env.url service:jmx:rmi:///jndi/rmi://127.0.0.1:9012/jmxrmi
     env.query java.lang:*
-    env.ttl 30
+    env.ttl 60

+Restart munin-node :

+    sudo /etc/init.d/munin-node restart

+and wait ... and wait ... and wait ...
+Data should appears on your master after a while (15 minutes).

 # Performances

 Collecting data with JMX is a heavy task.
+On my small test cluster (1 core/1.5G RAM), gathering data for about 10 jmx2munin plugins takes approximatively 50% of CPU !!!
+This plugin retrieve all data available by JMX each time the plugin is called.
+I decided to implement a low level cache.

-It's recomended to cache all calls to JMX (using the ttl env config).
+So, it's recomended to cache all calls to JMX (using the ttl env config).

-This can be a good idea, specially for remote hosts or when getting statistics for columns families.
-Gathering data from database can takes up to 30 seconds in my cluster.
-You can test it by passing "-debug 1" when launching jmx2munin.
-You can also use "-ttl 60" as parameter.
+You can get the duration of the JMX request using "-debug 1" as parameter for jmx2munin.jar.
+You can get the cache size looking at the /tmp directory.

+If you need authentication, add the following line to your configuration file :

+    env.username remote_user
+    env.password remote_password

+For paranoids, add :

+    env.cryptkey mylooooongkey

+This key will be use to crypt data in the cache local store.

 # How to extend